Butterfly of Doom

 - However, a key general note: the 'of doom' aspect is avoided in all but deliberately dystopic timelines (things change, often without directly described causal relations to the original point of divergence — but the changed things are often a mix of good and bad).

 - Played with, and ultimately subverted, in Red vs. Blue: Church gets transported a thousand years into the past and then uses the time to come up with plans to prevent the accident that caused him to travel through time in the first place.
 The loop repeats dozens of times but everything he tries never changes anything.
+This is due to the fact that he never traveled through time at all, but merely believed he was doing so because the AI Gamma was deliberately torturing him and trying to drive him through despair via a simulation.

 - The sixth season of Sonic For Hire involves the Butterfly Effect.
 Some examples include there not being such of a thing as sliced bread, but it is called "chopped with your hands bread" instead.